• Skip to primary navigation

 Second, the department provides financial information within the company.
 Such information may be needed by other departments to operate effectively and efficiently.

-What are the roles of the accounting and finance departments?
+Roles of the accounting and finance departments

 The accounting and finance department plays a vital role in a company.
 Their roles include: